cgrundman/nuclear-magnetic-resonance/README.md

 With the ability to create a full spectrum, the next task will be to reduce the data further and identify the material being sampled.
 This is done through a deep learning model in the next step.

 ## Pattern Recognition

+The next task is to take the now processed NMR data, and classify it into a material.
+This is done by exposing a neural network model to many examples and training it to guess the material.